phyzical/docker.versions/README.md

 If no releases are found it will fall back to trying to pull the tags;

+You can also provide a secondary source via `docker.versions.source` This will be used as a secondary source to show changesets for example if the image is `https://github.com/linuxserver/docker-sonarr` you can also provide `https://github.com/Sonarr/Sonarr` and it will do its best to match up a secondary change with a primary change.

+If no primary found secondary will work as if its the primary.

 below are a few examples of what can happen

 * All Labels